 Wednesday, August 13, 2014

-Dac Carpenter of Jackonsville, N.C. was blown up 7 times while on multiple deployments with the U.S. Marine Corps.
+Dac Carpenter of Jacksonville, N.C. was blown up 7 times while on multiple deployments with the U.S. Marine Corps.
 He sustained many debilitating injuries, not the least of which was losing his hearing.
 Hearing aids were an unsatisfactory option which left Dac unable to socialize, making readjustment to civilian life near impossible.

 Through a new use of an existing technology, Dr. Oliver Adunka, an ENT surgeon at UNC Health Care, was able to get Dac into a clinical trial that installed a sound bridge in one ear.
 This new use of an existing technology allows Dac to hear just like he did before he was injured.